Hansmu/django-tutorial/Readme.md

 It's better to have the templates folder under your app folder.
 To create an app use *python manage.py startapp \<app name\>*

+*python manage.py makemigrations* checks if there are any changes to the models that have to be applied to the DB and creates a migration file.

+*python manage.py migrate* applies all the migrations to the DB.